-England entered into a national lockdown on the 4 January 2021.
+England entered into a third national lockdown on the 4th January 2021.
 It remains impossible to produce a roadmap for Londoners’ mental health and wellbeing as the national lockdown continues.

 It is necessary to recognise that the nuances of how uncertainty surrounding COVID-19 and the restrictions in place affect Londoners’ mental health and wellbeing in a way that is not necessarily straightforward or always obvious.
 In some cases, feelings of anxiety and sadness are entirely normal reactions to difficult circumstances, not symptoms of poor mental health and we need to be careful not to over-pathologise the natural process of how people are adapting to and coping with change.

 However, as the pandemic evolves and elongates, the effects become more nuanced and the needs of Londoners become more severe and complex requiring a multi-agency approach.
 Reflecting on trends from previous lockdowns, it is likely that Londoners will experience an increase in feelings of anxiety (both general and health related), cumulative stress and social isolation, all of which may be exacerbated by seasonal variation of winter months and crisis fatigue.